-Dynamics 365 natively supports multiple languages.
+Dynamics 365 for Customer Engagement apps natively supports multiple languages.
 Whenever a language pack (sometimes referred to as a ”MUI pack”) is installed, user interface elements can be displayed in a different language.

 There are a number of different tactics you should apply based on the type of solution components included in your solution.
 More information: Create Solutions that Support Multiple Languages

-Package and Distribute Extensions with Dynamics 365 Solutions
+Package and Distribute Extensions with Dynamics 365 for Customer Engagement apps Solutions

-Microsoft Dynamics CRM Online patterns & principles for solution builders
+Microsoft Dynamics 365 for Customer Engagement patterns & principles for solution builders